 What are Aquarium Air Pumps?

-Air pumps are a piece of equipment that pushes air into your aquarium.
+Aquarium air pumps are a piece of equipment that pushes air into your aquarium.
 The pumps are placed outside your aquarium and are connected to an air tube that brings the air into the aquarium.
-Air pumps are often used to power filters or air stones.
+Aquarium air pumps are often used to power filters or air stones.

 Air pumps are not needed in all aquariums.
 In addition to powering your water filters, they help aerate and circulate water inside your tank.
 This can be beneficial to your fish because it will help maintain the oxygen levels inside your aquarium.
 It can also make the aquarium environment look more natural.
 Some aquarium filters like Sponge Filters, Under Gravel Filters (UGV) and Fluidized Bed Filters, need to be paired with an air pump for them to operate.